ktaylor63/southeast/site/content/articles/joining-forces.md

 “This is, logistically, a great place to see woodpeckers,” added colleague Tim Beaty, another civilian biologist at Fort Stewart, with binoculars aimed skyward.
 “We always find them here.”

-{{< figure class="photo-center" src="/images/pages/fort-stewart-larry-and-tim.jpg" alt="Two men standing on a dirt road between two stands of longleaf pine" caption="Lary Carlile and Tim Beaty discussing RCW habitat on Ft.
+{{< figure class="photo-center" src="/images/pages/fort-stewart-larry-and-tim.jpg" alt="Two men standing on a dirt road between two stands of longleaf pine" caption="Larry Carlile and Tim Beaty discussing RCW habitat on Ft.
 Stewart.
 Photo by Dan Chapman, USFWS." >}}

 Beaty and Carlile are the dynamic woodpecker duo credited with growing and sustaining one of the largest woodpecker populations in the Southeast.
 Their Service-mandated goal for Fort Stewart was 350 “potential breeding groups” of woodpeckers.
 Today, there are more than 550 groups.